 How to Start a (Tampa-Style) Catholic Worker Community

-Dorothy Day Tampa founders Mike and Ann Doyle describe how they started a thriving Catholic Worker community in Tampa, Florida, and offer practical advice to anyone thinking of doing the same.
+Dorothy Day Tampa founders Mike and Ann Doyle chronicle the steps they took to start a Catholic Worker community in Tampa, Florida, and offer practical advice to anyone thinking of doing the same.
+Their approach is a good fit for anyone looking to start an organization more in the mold of a typical nonprofit, with advice on recruiting volunteers and fundraising.